 Diesel Vehicles Using Biodiesel

 Biodiesel and conventional diesel vehicles are one in the same.
 Although light-, medium-, and heavy-duty diesel vehicles are not technically "alternative fuel" vehicles, many are capable of running on biodiesel.
 Biodiesel, which is most often used as a blend with regular diesel fuel, can be used in many diesel vehicles without any engine modification.
-The most common biodiesel blend is B20, which is 20% biodiesel and 80% conventional diesel.
+The most common biodiesel blend is B20, which is 6% to 20% biodiesel blended with petroleum diesel.
 B5 (5% biodiesel, 95% diesel) is also commonly used in fleets.